Greek Food Guide – What To Eat In Greece

 Greek Meat & Fish Dishes

-Let’s get to the all-time famous Greek food type – meat and fish.
+Let’s get to the all-time famous Greek food type – meat dishes and fresh fish.

 Bulgarian moussaka - Traditional Bulgarian Food

-Probably Greece’s best-known dish, moussaka, is very similar to an Italian lasagna, only lacking the pasta, which is replaced instead by layers of crispy fried aubergine and potatoes, and in some places, they usually add layers of friend courgette too.
+Probably Greece’s best-known dish, moussaka, is very similar to an Italian lasagna, only lacking the pasta, which is replaced by layers of crispy fried aubergine and potatoes.
+In some places, they usually add layers of friend courgette, too.

 Between those layers, a fantastic tomato sauce made with meat and a good dose of cinnamon gives moussaka a distinctive and unique taste.